21 people die trapped in vehicles after heavy snowfall in Pakistan's Murree | Business

 All the routes in Murree in Rawalpindi district were blocked after thousands of vehicles entered the city, leaving the tourists helpless on the roads.

-Around 1,000 cars were stuck on the hill station while the Punjab chief minister issued instructions for expediting rescue work and providing aid to the stranded tourists, the Dawn newspaper reported.
+Around 1,000 cars were stuck on the hill station while the Punjab chief minister Usman Buzdar issued instructions for expediting rescue work and providing aid to the stranded tourists, the Dawn newspaper reported.

+The Punjab government has imposed a state of emergency in hospitals, police stations and administration offices.

 According to a list issued by Rescue 1122, at least 21 people died, including nine children, it said.